-Bourne sought inspiration in the works of the writer Patrick Hamilton, whose novels and plays document the street life of inter-war London.
-In Bourne's words, 'Patrick Hamilton’s literary world could be seen as the flip-side of his close contemporary, Noel Coward, whose witty and glamorous world of cocktails and high society made him so fashionable and successful.
+Bourne found his inspiration in the works of Patrick Hamilton, whose novels and plays document the street life of inter-war London.
+In Bourne's words, 'Patrick Hamilton’s literary world could be seen as the flip-side of his close contemporary, Noël Coward, whose witty and glamorous world of cocktails and high society made him so fashionable and successful.
 Hamilton, on the other hand, wrote about the lives of everyday people, full of pathos, comedy and thwarted romance.'

 |Where||Sadler's Wells, Rosebery Avenue, London, EC1R 4TN | MAP|

 04 Oct 21 – 09 Oct 21, 19:30 Thu & Sat mats 14:30 Dur.: 2 hours inc one interval